 The World Leader in Advanced Limb Replication

-Sam Santa-Rita, SRT Founder
+An Article by Sam Santa-Rita, SRT Founder

 In 2015, Andreas Radspieler, the inventor of Symphonie Aqua Systems, travelled from Germany to Indianapolis to show SRT his new invention.
 His visit forever changed SRT and is revolutionizing prosthetic care around the world.
 The senior clinical team met with Andreas and listened skeptically as he described his new invention.
 He passionately explained how he had successfully managed to capture the exact shape of the amputated limb under full weight bearing.
 In essence, Andreas had cracked the code to limb health and comfort.